 What Must Be Done

 The Pebble Mine will harm wild salmon, local businesses and communities, and some of America’s greatest wild rivers.
-The U.S. Army Corps of Engineers launched a fast-tracked environmental impact analysis on March 30, 2018, allowing only 30 days of public comment on the scoping process.
-During the scoping period, we must demand that the Army Corps use the time necessary to undertake a rigorous review that analyzes all potential impacts of the proposed mine and that allows the public adequate time and opportunity to comment.
+The U.S. Army Corps of Engineers initially launched a fast-tracked environmental impact analysis on April 1, 2018, allowing only 30 days of public comment on the scoping process, but has since extended the public comment period to June 29 after push back from tribes, regional organizations, and elected officials.
+During this scoping period, we must demand that the Army Corps use the time necessary to undertake a rigorous review that analyzes all potential impacts of the proposed mine and that allows the public adequate time and opportunity to comment.
 Ultimately, based on existing studies on the known impacts of the project, the Army Corps should deny the permit and the EPA should permanently protect these waters using its Clean Water Act Section 404(c) authority.